 With Luke Nicolas from New Zealand’s Epic Brewing in D.C. for CBC a few years ago.

-Today is also beer blogger extraordinaire Alan McLeod’s 51st birthday.
+Today is also beer blogger extraordinaire Alan McLeod’s 52nd birthday.
 Alan runs a good beer blog, called — curiously enough — A Good Beer Blog.
 I’m not sure what came first, the goodness or the blog.
 Anyway, though I’ve yet to meet Alan in person I feel as if he’s already a great, not just good, friend through our many conversations via e-mail and commenting on one another’s blogs.
 If you haven’t read his essay in the book Beer & Philosophy yet, rush right out and buy yourself a copy.
-He also recently published The Unbearable Nonsense of Craft Beer, with Max Bahnson, available as a Kindle single on Amazon.
+He also published The Unbearable Nonsense of Craft Beer, with Max Bahnson, available as a Kindle single on Amazon, and last year co-wrote both Upper Hudson Valley Beer and Ontario Beer: A Heady History of Brewing from the Great Lakes to Hudson Bay.
 Join me in wishing Alan the very merriest of birthdays.
 Cheers, mate.

 Thursday’s ad is for O’Keefe’s, from 1948.
 Part of Carling O’Keefe’s “Moulders of ‘Canada Unlimited'” series, whatever that means, the ad features a painting by Rex Woods showing the stereotypical “industrial worker” taking the bus to work.
 According to the ad, they’re the men “moulding a new era for Canada.”